elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_application.md

 # Elm Application

 We have Elm up and running in our Phoenix application.
-We've also gotten a very brief introduction to Elm syntax, but we could use some practice writing Elm code as we start to get an understanding of the concepts.
+We've also gotten a brief introduction to Elm syntax, but we could use some practice writing Elm code as we start to get an understanding of the concepts.